quicwg/base-drafts/draft-ietf-quic-transport.md

 that the endpoint can use the connection ID from a packet to reset the connection.
 An endpoint that uses this design MUST either use the same connection ID length for all connections or encode the length of the connection ID such that it can be recovered without state.
-In addition, it MUST NOT provide a zero-length connection ID.
+In addition, it cannot provide a zero-length connection ID.

 Revealing the Stateless Reset Token allows any entity to terminate the